imaphatduc/cubecubed/README.md

 There are two things to keep in mind:

 -   A cubicon must be in a group, and a group must belong to a scene.
--   Groups in the same scene animate synchronously.
+-   Groups in the same scene animate asynchronously.

 ### The Animation Engine